51Degrees/specifications/device-detection-specification/usage-examples.md

 ## Property metadata

 [Property metadata](../pipeline-specification/features/properties.md#property-metadata)
-must be exposed by the Device Detection Engine.
+MUST be exposed by the Device Detection Engine.
 Note that this information should be available for both cloud and On-premise Engines:

 ```c#